semaphoreci/docs/docs/reference/sem-command-line-tool.md

 received from upstream
 ```

-You can do the following:
+you can do the following:

 - Check if the user who wants to add a project to Semaphore is a member of the
   given Semaphore organization, and has Admin-level permissions for the